 Difference Between ASP.NET vs .NET

-It is mostly misunderstood that ASP.NET vs .NET are same.
-When a programmer working on these will definitely know that they are not the same. .NET is a software framework or infrastructure which was developed by Microsoft.
-ASP.NET, on the other hand, is a web application which is used to build various applications.
+It is mostly misunderstood that ASP.NET vs .NET are the same.
+When a programmer working on these will definitely know that they are not the same. .NET is a software framework or infrastructure which Microsoft developed.
+ASP.NET, on the other hand, is a web application that is used to build various applications.
 This is the basic difference between ASP.NET vs .NET.
-To know more about the difference between ASP.NET vs .NET let us see the below points.
+To know more about the difference between ASP.NET vs .NET, let us see the below points.

 Head to Head Comparison Between ASP.NET and .NET (Infographics)